jonastheiler/boston-airbnb-open-data/README.md

 ## Motivation <a name="motivation"></a>

-Attending the nanodegree program on Udacity, the aim of project 1 was to work with a dataset of you choice.
+Currently I am participating the [Data Scientist Nanodegree programm](https://www.udacity.com/course/data-scientist-nanodegree--nd025) at Udacity.
+The first goal of the course was to work with a data set of your choice.
+It was a good exercise to get better at using Pandas, Matplotlib and Seaborn.
+At the end you had to formulate 3-5 business questions whose answers you took from the dataset.
+I decided to work with the dataset [Boston Airbnb Open Data](https://www.kaggle.com/airbnb/boston) from [Kaggle](https://www.kaggle.com/).
+The dataset is a good choice for beginners and contains some interesting correlations.

 ## About the Dataset <a name="data"></a>

-I decided to use only the file listing.csv.
+The dataset consists of 3 files: calendar.csv, listings.csv and reviews.csv.
+Within the framework of this project I decided to work only with listings.csv.
+The file does have a size of 3585 rows and 95 columns.

 ## Results <a name="results"></a>

-The aim was to answer at least 3 business related questions about the dataset.
-I tried to answer following questions:
+The aim was to answer at least 3 business questions concerning the dataset.
+Following questions were of interest:

-1. Which
-2. Which
-3. What
+1. Which property type is listed most often and which has the highest average price?
+2. What are the most expensive neighborhoods and what is distribution per neighborhood in terms of price?
+3. Which neighborhoods are listed the most?
+4. Is it possible to create a model that gives an indication of the price with the right input data?

-The main results can be found in the following post:
+The main findings of the results can be found here.

 ## Acknowledgements <a name="acknowledgements"></a>

-The data is available on:

-The code of my project is open source an can be used by everone.
+I would like to thank the team at Udacity in advance and look forward to hearing back soon.
+Any code you find in this repository is freely available to you.